manabie-com/togo/README.md

 make start
 ```

-2. Don't forget to migrate database changes after that:
+2. Don't forget to migrate database changes after that, open another terminal and type in this command:

 ```sh
 make migrate